qzhszl/Reporting-delays-a-widely-neglected-impact-factor-in-COVID-19-forecasts/readme.md

 ### Usage
 #### Parameters
-- y: 1*4 vector, in the example below, y0 contains the initial fractions cases(i.e.S I R D)
+- y: 1*4 vector.
+In the example below, y0 contains the initial fractions cases(i.e. S I R D)
-- N: normalized parameter(default N = 1).
-If the input in y is not a fraction but not the exact number of cases, then we let N equal the total size of the dataset, including all the S I R D data.
+- N: normalized parameter (default N = 1).
+If the input in y is not a fraction but the exact number of cases (e.g. the number of infected individuals), then we let N equal the total size of the dataset, i.e., the sum of the number of individuals in S, I, R and D state.
 - beta: infection rate.
 - gammar: recovery rate.
 - gammam: deseased rate.